 Keep Indianapolis Beautiful, Inc.

 Each year, Keep Indianapolis Beautiful supports an average of 500 community improvement projects with more than 30,000 volunteers.
 For the past three decades, we’ve partnered with neighborhoods, the public sector, and Indianapolis community groups and businesses to achieve our vision for a beautiful city.

 If your Scouts are interested in getting involved, please check out some of their programs through their website.

 Hoosier Hikers Council

 Since 1995, the Hoosier Hikers Council has been building, repairing, and maintaining hiking and running trails in the state of Indiana.
 They provide maps and information for hikers, backpackers, and runners to assist in the use and enjoyment of Indiana trails.
 The work of their organization is sustained by supporters and volunteers who are motivated by the opportunity to give back to the trails they love to hike or run.

-If your Scouts would like to commit some service hours to trail work and improving the hiking trails around Indiana, please visit their website.
+Please visit their website if your Scouts would like to commit some service hours to trail work and improving the hiking trails around Indiana.

 NeighborLink Indianapolis is a private nonprofit organization that provides free home repairs and related services to low-income seniors and individuals with disabilities within Marion county, Indiana.
 They have one mission- to allow seniors in need to stay in their own homes safely and with dignity.